Core Exercises Without Sit Ups for Strength and Stability

 • Press straight out and resist the band pulling you sideways.

-• Hold for a moment, then return.
+• Pause, then return.

 5. Suitcase Carry